Jaspervo159/dbnl-scripts/README.md

 Scripts to scrape DBNL and work with the texts.

 ## Project
-The current goal of this repository is to generate a book of single-sentence haikus, automatically collected from DBNL.
+I used the code in this repository to generate a book of single-sentence haikus, automatically collected from DBNL.

-The first edition of the book will be automatically generated, and typeset in LaTeX.
+The [first edition of the book](./book/toevallige-haikus.pdf) has been automatically generated, and typeset in LaTeX.
 There may or may not be a second, manually curated edition.
+(At 5,323 pages, this would be a lot of work!)

 ## Requirements
 All code is written in Python 3.
 Libraries that need to be installed: